okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/create-app-integration.md

 5. Select the **Sign On** tab and scroll down to the **User authentication** section.
 New apps are automatically assigned the shared default [authentication policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-asop).
 This policy has a catch-all rule that allows a user access to the app using either one or two factors, depending on your org setup.

 6. For this use case, we want to use only the password factor.
-Click **Edit** and select the “Password only** [preset policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-preset-auth-policies) to assign it to your app.
+Click **Edit** and select the **Password only** [preset policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-preset-auth-policies) to assign it to your app.

+7. Click **Save**.

    > **Note:** Be sure to also [update the password authenticator policy rule](/docs/guides/oie-embedded-common-org-setup/nodejs/main/#update-the-password-authenticator-to-password-only) to not require any additional verification.

-7. Click **Save**.

 > **Note:** Cross-Origin Resource Sharing (CORS) is automatically enabled for the Trusted Origins base URI that you specified in the Admin Console.
 If you're using the [Okta CLI](https://cli.okta.com/manual/apps/create/) to create your SPA Okta app integration, CORS is also automatically enabled for your base URI.
 You can verify that both **CORS** and **redirect** are enabled for your app by reviewing the **Security** > **API** > **Trusted Origins** page in the Admin Console.